-Unless kitty is constantly wearing nail tips, cats and leather typically don’t mix.
-If your feline has made your expensive furniture into her scratching post, it may not be completely beyond repair.
-Try to salvage your leather chair or sofa with some tips from the experts.
+Unless your kitty is constantly wearing nail tips, cats and leather typically don’t mix.
+But don’t despair if your feline has made your expensive furniture into their scratching post—it may not be beyond repair.
+We talked to furniture experts to find out how to repair cat scratches on leather chairs, sofas and more.

 - Leather cleaner